-iii) Grievance Redress Mechanism
+6. Grievance Redress Mechanism

-The Grievance Redress Mechanism (GRM) outlines a process for resolving community-level grievances raised by PAPs or community members regarding specific activities, the engagement processes, and/or unanticipated social impacts resulting from Project implementation.
-The PIU will develop a formal and detailed GRM prior to actual execution of the Project, in order to ensure the protection of the rights of PAPs and beneficiaries during Project implementation.
+The Project Implementation Unit (PIU) will develop a formal and detailed Grievance Redress Mechanism (GRM) which outlines a process for resolving community-level grievances raised by PAPs or community members regarding specific activities, the engagement processes, and/or unanticipated social impacts resulting from Project implementation.
+This will be developed prior to actual execution of the Project, in order to ensure the protection of the rights of PAPs and beneficiaries during Project implementation.
+The GRM will contain specific grievance procedures, including both informal (i.e., customary) and formal grievance mechanisms.
+In general, complaints and disputes should be resolved at the lowest possible level.
+Each grievance should be treated in a confidential manner.